Dherse/masterproef/content/4_phos.typ

     set text(size: 12pt, fill: rgb(30, 100, 200))
     smallcaps[*Synthesizable*]
 }
-@phos separates regular functions from synthesizable blocks, whereas synthesizable blocks are able to interact with signals, regular functions are forbidden from operating on signals.
-This is done to ensure that branching reconfigurability computations are only done on synthesizable blocks.
-Ideally, synthesizable blocks would be kept as short as possible while functions can be much longer.
+@phos separates regular functions from synthesisable blocks, whereas synthesisable blocks are able to interact with signals, regular functions are forbidden from operating on signals.
+This is done to ensure that branching reconfigurability computations are only done on synthesisable blocks.
+Ideally, synthesisable blocks would be kept as short as possible while functions can be much longer.

 #{
     set text(size: 12pt, fill: rgb(30, 100, 200))
     smallcaps[*Paradigm*]
 }
-@phos is an imperative language with many functional elements, it purposefully keeps the easier aspects of imperative programming, while incorporating functional elements to make it both easier to reason about and easier to synthesize into hardware.
+@phos is an imperative language with many functional elements, it purposefully keeps the easier aspects of imperative programming, while incorporating functional elements to make it both easier to reason about and easier to synthesise into hardware.
 The elements from functional programming relate especially to dataflow programming, as it has the closest semantics to light flowing from one component to another.
 The language is purposefully kept simple, with only a few elements from each paradigm, to ensure that it is easy to learn and easy to use.
 Form follows function, and the language is designed to be used by engineers and researchers, not by computer scientists.

 #{
     set text(size: 12pt, fill: rgb(30, 100, 200))
     smallcaps[*Constraints*]
 }
 @phos can express constraints directly in its syntax, this is opposed to other languages such as @vhdl and _SystemVerilog_ which require timing constraints to be specified externally.
 This is done to ensure that the constraints are always in sync with the code, and that the constraints are always available at a glance.
-Additionally, @phos uses a constraint system that is compatible with both signals and regular values, this is done for several purpose, chief among them is to ensure that reconfigurability regions can be minimized as discussed later on, in @sec_branching_reconfig.
+Additionally, @phos uses a constraint system that is compatible with both signals and regular values, this is done for several purpose, chief among them is to ensure that reconfigurability regions can be minimised as discussed later on, in @sec_branching_reconfig.

 == PHÔS: an initial specification <sec_spec>